 By MICK ROBERTS ©

-THE characters that were born out of the 1930s depression have endured as loveable larrikins in the region’s folklore.
+THE characters that were borne out of the 1930s depression have endured as lovable larrikins in the Bulli district’s folklore.

-I was lucky enough to track down a couple of women who once played host to characters of the Great Depression such as Bandy Sam, Dummy Anderson, Paddy Gleeson, Noisy Dick, Bulli Lill and Di Herd.
+In the 1990s, I was lucky enough to track down a couple of women who once played host to characters of the Great Depression such as Bandy Sam, Dumby Henderson, Paddy Gleeson, Noisy Dick, Bulli Lill, Di Herd, and ‘Old Gerry’.

 Lousa May Ponza was born in Pyrmont in 1912 before residing with her adopted parents, who were hosts of the Bulli Family Hotel during the 1930s.

 Known as ‘Masie’ to the many coal miners that frequented the pub, I spoke at length with the 90-year-old about those hard times last century.

 Masie steered me in the direction of a former barmaid and mate, who in her 80s, was only to willing to share some of her memories of catering to the coal miners when she began work at the pub in 1936.
 She wished to stay anonymous (“I don’t want people reading this, picking away at it, and correcting what I had to say”), so we will call her Mary.

 “Leo Condon had a brother, Bud, who had a little black book,” she said.
 “That was his six penny double book.
 Bud used to take bets from a big table under the stair case, sitting there casual, everyone knew what was happening.

 “Leo started off with his little book at the pub, and ended up doing quite well taking bets out the back of the billiard room [opposite the hotel].”

 Mary’s working day began at 6am when the pub opened, and finished at 6pm when last drinks were served.